flancian/garden/speculative annotation.md

 - [[q]] what if you had a button to save annotation .png files to the [[internet archive]]?
 	- (sounds great to me)
 	- would be great, is a matter of funding + time + working through the standards that the library of congress holds for [[pii]]
+	- the server really would host just a very lightweight json file essentially. the architecture is sound.